Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Complex analysis on complexified groups

 \subsection{Complexification of a compact group}

-We begin by recalling the definition of the Haar measure $(dU_0)$ on a compact group $G=\{U_0\}$ of dimension $\dimG = N$. \footnote{ We only consider a class of compact groups that can be defined uniquely in terms of unitary matrices.
-Their Lie algebras thus can be expressed as anti-hermitian matrices. } Let $\LieG$ be the Lie algebra of $G$ with a basis $\{T_a\}$ $(a=1,\ldots,N)$, where the basis elements are taken to be anti-hermitian $(T_a^\dagger = -T_a)$ and normalized as $\tr T_a^\dagger T_b = -\tr T_a T_b = \delta_{ab}$.
-We introduce the Maurer-Cartan 1-form on $G$ by
+We begin by recalling the definition of the Haar measure $(dU_0)$ on a compact Lie group $G=\{U_0\}$ of dimension $\dimG = N$. \footnote{ We restrict our attention to compact Lie groups in a faithful unitary representation.
+Their Lie algebras can thus be realized by anti-hermitian matrices.
+Elements in $G$ are generally written with index 0 as $U_0$ to distinguish them from those (written as $U$) in the complexified group $G^\bbC$ defined below. } Let $\LieG$ be the Lie algebra of $G$ with a basis $\{T_a\}$ $(a=1,\ldots,N)$, where the basis elements are chosen to be anti-hermitian $(T_a^\dagger = -T_a)$ and normalized such that $\tr T_a^\dagger T_b = -\tr T_a T_b = \delta_{ab}$.
+We introduce the right-invariant Maurer-Cartan 1-form on $G$ by